These are live insects and MUST be shipped OVERNIGHT. No USPS or ground shipping.

 Adults are small, delicate midges (flies) 2-3 mm (1/16 inch) long, with long legs.
 The males have long antennae, which are covered with hairs.
 The females have shorter and thicker antennas.
 The eggs are very small and orange colored.
 Adults are rarely seen, as they are mostly active in the evening.

-Note: Aphidoletes respond to cool temperatures and shortening day lengths (less than 16 hrs) by entering diapause (like a hibernation state).
-Therefore, in most greenhouses they are only active from mid-March to September unless supplemental lighting is used.
+Aphidoletes respond to cool temperatures and shortening day lengths (less than 16 hrs) by entering diapause (like a hibernation state), therefore in most greenhouse they are only active from mid-March to September unless supplemental lighting is used.

 Adults should begin to emerge within 1 week and all should emerge within 14 days of receipt.